 So what’s the harm?

-Siloxanes are the most commonly used silicones in cosmetic products, and according to the ECHA Annex XV Restriction report, the different types of siloxanes meet the criteria for identification as ‘persistent, bioaccumulative and toxic‘ (PBT) and ‘very persistent very bioaccumulative‘ (vPvB) substance.
+According to the ECHA Annex XV Restriction report, that certain types of siloxanes meet the criteria for identification as ‘persistent, bioaccumulative and toxic‘ (PBT) and ‘very persistent very bioaccumulative‘ (vPvB) substance.
 Recent studies have shown some harmful effects on the health of living beings and they may also cause damage to the environment.

-Concentrations of siloxanes were found in the blood plasma of fish, birds and mammals.
+Concentrations of siloxanes D4, D5 and D6 were found in the blood plasma of fish, birds and mammals.
 Their toxicity corresponds to reproduction category 2, and is based on both aquatic and mammalian studies.
 This means that they have an adverse effect on sexual function and fertility, or on development of animals, and is suspected human reproductive toxicants.

 According to the European Union, all siloxane emissions originate from the use of wash-off personal care products, and are considered to have the highest environmental risk for these substances.
 Siloxanes are also classified as Potential Hazardous Air Pollutants.